ajah/skshub-data/README.md

 **Actual Results:** The actual results obtained as a result of receiving the grant funds - [Field: NO idea where this info is coming?]

 **Program Name:** The name of the program under which the funds are issued - Field [Program Name (English)]

+**Ent SKS ID:** If the activity is associated with an entity, this is the unique ID of the corresponding entity for use in the Sector Knowledge Sharing (SKS) project only